snuq/Snu-Photo-Manager/Readme.md

 ### Manual Installation:
-* Install Python 3, should work well on 3.7, 3.8 and 3.9.
+* Install Python 3, preferred version is 3.10.
 * Install the Python packages:
-   * Kivy (Tested with 1.11.1, 2.0.0 mostly works but has some bugs for now)
+   * Kivy (Tested with 2.2)
    * ffpyplayer
    * Pillow
    * numpy (not strictly required, but some features will be missing without it).